L2G/homebrew-experimental/README.md

 About
 -----

-This is a "tap" for formulæ I'm writing for [Homebrew](http://brew.sh/).
-They should be considered highly experimental, so use at your own risk.
+This is a ["tap"](https://github.com/mxcl/homebrew/wiki/brew-tap) for [Homebrew](http://brew.sh/) formulæ I'm developing.
+Some are new creations, while others are experimental changes to existing formulæ.
+All should be considered _highly_ experimental, so use at your own risk.

 Do feel free to use them, though.
 You can do that in the usual way: